Vetting carriers just got easier with Risk Factors. Start a FREE 14-DAY TRIAL. Learn more

 Brokers serve as an intermediary between two parties.
 In the transportation arena, a freight broker connects shippers and carriers to move goods from one place to another, such as from warehouse to store.
 It’s a lucrative field, but we need more brokers to serve the industry.
 If you live in the Golden State, here’s how to become a freight broker in California.

-What do California freight brokers do?
+What do freight brokers in Calfornia do?

 More than 10 percent of the nation’s freight passes through California.
 It’s rich in infrastructure, with seaports and airports moving freight in-state and across America.
 Further, the state’s proximity to Mexico supplies a gateway for goods to move across international borders.